biomchen/redistricting-sentiment/README.md

         self.swn_all_words = {}
         self.build_swn(base)
 ```
 In general, this class calculates the scores of the sentiments of words of a string or a text file.
-The results will include mean score, percentage, and raw scores of all scored words.
+The results include mean score, percentage, and raw scores of all scored words.
 The SentiWordNet 3.0 can be download at [here](https://github.com/aesuli/SentiWordNet).

 ```Python
     def weighting(self, method, score_list):